KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 # Heir Module Tutorial

-This tutorial demonstrates for advanced C/C++ developers the path and methods for developing a new Antara module by building a prototype of the existing [<b>Heir Module</b>](../basic-docs/fluidity/fluidity-api/heir.html).
+This tutorial demonstrates the process of developing a new Antara module.
+In the tutorial, we build a simplified prototype of the existing [<b>Heir</b>](../basic-docs/fluidity/fluidity-api/heir.html) Antara module.

 #### Tutorial Objectives

-The primary aim is to give the Antara module developer direct engagement with validation code in a Antara environment.
+The primary aim is to give the Antara module developer direct engagement with validation code.
 By understanding validation, the developer should be more able to grasp the broad potential of the Antara framework.

 Furthermore, in the process of completing this tutorial the developer will learn how the Antara code directories are organized.